rfrelat/GreenlandFish/README.md

 # Dynamics of Greenland fish communities

-This repository contains the scripts and dataset to reproduce the results presented in the manuscript **Deep demersal fish communities respond to surface climate fluctuations** by Margrete Emblemsvag, Karl Michael Werner, Ismael Núñez-Riboni, Romain Frelat, Helle Torp Christensen, Heino O. Fock and Raul Primicerio.
+This repository contains the scripts and dataset to reproduce the results presented in the manuscript **Deep demersal fish communities respond rapidly to warming** by Margrete Emblemsvag, Karl Michael Werner, Ismael Núñez-Riboni, Romain Frelat, Helle Torp Christensen, Heino O. Fock and Raul Primicerio.